 On the Master, you create a project which holds all information about the resource media files and connected Clients (and other devices).
 The Master takes care of the remote file management, meaning the media upload called "spreading" to all Clients; and of course the video and audio synchronization throughout the entire network.
 In addition, the Master sends all control parameters to the Clients and organizes the protocol patch and routing, e.g. it sends all incoming control-data like DMX or Art-Net in sync to the Clients.

 Connect your displays, projectors, LED walls etc. to the Clients.
 The number and type of physical outputs depend on the graphics card whilst the number of software outputs depends on the number of licenses.
 For each license you get another Output Layer that you can link to a physical output.
 Of course, you can always add more Clients to the system.
 As said above, Pandoras Box is a scalable playback system.
 All Clients communicate directly via TCP/IP with the Master control system.
 A synchronization process takes care of all connected Client devices to be controlled in sync.
-Read more about involving Clients...
+Read more about how to connect Clients...

 The Multi-User feature addresses advanced users.
 So far it was explained that a Master may connect to multiple Client systems whilst a Client connects to one single Master system.
 An exception to this rule is when you are working in a Multi-User environment which allows multiple Masters to work simultaneously on one project.